-In regards to a potential Bitcoin ETF, he noted that unregulated exchanges is a major barrier:
+In regards to Bitcoin ETF proposals, he noted that unregulated exchanges are a major factor in their denial:

-Clayton went on to further clarify statements that he made in the past about whether ICOs are considered securities:
+Clayton went on to further clarify statements that he made in the past about whether ICOs are considered securities offerings:

 SEC's Jay Clayton: If you're starting a venture and funding it by selling a token, start with the assumption it's a securities offering #ConsensusInvest